Linda M. Williams

 Linda Meyer Williams (born c.
 1949) is an American sociologist and criminologist.
-She is senior research scientist at Wellesley Centers for Women and director of the Justice and Gender-Based Violence Research Initiative.
-She is also professor emerita of criminal justice and criminology at the University of Massachusetts Lowell, where she teaches graduate and undergraduate courses on child maltreatment, research methods, and gender, race and crime.
-Williams has researched in the field of psychology on topics including child abuse, family violence and violence against women, and trauma and memory (including recovered memory).
+She is a senior research scientist at Wellesley Centers for Women, where she serves as the director of the Justice and Gender-Based Violence Research Initiative.
+She is also a professor emerita of criminal justice and criminology at the University of Massachusetts Lowell, where she teaches graduate and undergraduate courses on child maltreatment, research methods, gender, race, and crime.
+Williams has conducted research in psychology on topics such as child abuse, family violence, violence against women, and trauma and memory (including recovered memory).

 Biography

 Williams received her B.A.
 (1971) from Beaver College (now Arcadia University), and her M.A.
 (1972) and Ph.D.
 (1979) in sociology from the University of Pennsylvania, where she studied at the Center for Research in Criminology and Criminal Law.

 In the 1980s Williams spent time in Bermuda, working on prison reform and social justice issues while teaching courses in criminology and sociology.
 From 1996 to 2005 Williams was director of research at the Stone Center at Wellesley College, working in the areas of child sexual abuse, rape, sex offenders, fatal child abuse, and memory of childhood trauma.
 Williams conducted longitudinal studies in some of these areas.
 In 2005 she was appointed professor of criminal justice and criminology at the University of Massachusetts Lowell.

 The August 2007 issue of SAGE Journal of Child Maltreatment was co-edited by Williams and Veronica Herrera.